On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: Shift Invariance of Outputs

 \begin{remark} In practice, most of the time max pooling is performed on a grid of size $3 \times 3$; therefore $\gridhalfsize = 1$.
-For the sake of concision, in the remaining of this paper, we will drop $\gridhalfsize$ in the notations, which implicitly means $\gridhalfsize = 1$. \end{remark}
+For the sake of conciseness, we shall sometimes drop $\gridhalfsize$ in the notations, which implicitly means $\gridhalfsize = 1$. \end{remark}